ArceLopera/git_refresher/docs/Basics/git_configuration.md

 After installing Git, the next step is to configure it with your user information.
 This ensures that your commits are associated with the correct identity.
+Git uses a series of configuration files to determine non-default behavior that you may want.
+The first place Git looks for these values is in the system-wide `[path]/etc/gitconfig` file, which contains settings that are applied to every user on the system and all of their repositories.
+If you pass the option `--system` to `git config`, it reads and writes from this file specifically.

+The next place Git looks is the `~/.gitconfig` (or `~/.config/git/config`) file, which is specific to each user.
+You can make Git read and write to this file by passing the `--global` option.
+Finally, Git looks for configuration values in the configuration file in the Git directory (`.git/config`) of whatever repository you’re currently using.
+These values are specific to that single repository, and represent passing the `--local` option to `git config`.
+If you don’t specify which level you want to work with, this is the default.

+Each of these “levels” (system, global, local) overwrites values in the previous level, so values in `.git/config` trump those in `[path]/etc/gitconfig`.
+Git’s configuration files are plain-text, so you can also set these values by manually editing the file and inserting the correct syntax.
+It’s generally easier to run the git config command, though.

 Follow these steps to configure Git with your user information used across all local repositories:

 ## 1. **Open a Terminal/Command Prompt**
    - **Windows:** Git Bash, Command Prompt, or PowerShell.